mohsenny/test-automation-framework/README.md

 tests/scenario-one/testData/test-example.testdata.ts
 ```

-`test-example.testdata.ts` would contain and export the needed test data:
+`test-example.testdata.ts` would contain and export the needed test data for your tests:

 ```typescript
 export const sampleQueries = {